 1) Tree Construction: For each clone in the anomaly reports, we invoke a parser on the source file containing the clone to construct a parse tree for the file; each node in the tree contains a label indicating its type (e.g., for, if, assignment, etc.).
 Then, we locate the root node of the subtree that corresponds to the clone.
 We refer to this subtree as a clone tree.
-We also locate the first ancestor node of this subtree that corresponds to the containing scope of the clone in the source file, and refer to the subtree rooted at this ancestor node as a clone ancestor tree.
+We also locate the first ancestor node of the clone in the source file, and refer to the subtree rooted at this ancestor node as a clone ancestor tree.